King Klown Logo

 Trust is not one global score

-kOA does not assume one universal “truth authority.”
+kOA does not assume one universal truth authority.

-Instead, trust is domain-bounded and policy-driven:
+Instead, trust is scoped, plural, and policy-driven.

 Federation means: